AlexanderSmetannikov/AlexanderSmetannikov/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hi, I'm software engineer from Russia, Moscow.
+Hi, I'm 21 y.o. software engineer from Russia, Moscow.
 - 🔭 I’m currently working on Vector Database, some microservices in Go, Rust, C++.
 - 🌱 I’m currently learning Go, Rust.
 - 📫 How to reach me: alexlutfulin@yandex.com, moosqad@gmail.com.
 I will be glad to have the opportunity of collaboration, help and job offers 😁